Teams

 Microsoft Teams (MS Teams) is a secure collaborations hub allowing both internal and external participants in 1:1 or group audio/video meetings.
 Whilst we recommend Webinars or Townhalls for large events, particularly with external audiences, a Teams meeting will allow up to 1000 interactive participants.
 Additionally, Teams allows inline co-authoring of documents, private & persistent chat, and seamlessly integrates other Microsoft 365 apps too.

-Guidance and videos introducing Microsoft Teams to help you get started using Teams.
+Guidance introducing Microsoft Teams to help you get started.

 On this page you will find frequently asked questions about Microsoft Teams.